thu-ml/tianshou/README.md

 - Support multi-agent RL [Usage](https://tianshou.readthedocs.io/en/master/tutorials/cheatsheet.html#multi-agent-reinforcement-learning)
 - Support both [TensorBoard](https://www.tensorflow.org/tensorboard) and [W&B](https://wandb.ai/) log tools
 - Support multi-GPU training [Usage](https://tianshou.readthedocs.io/en/master/tutorials/cheatsheet.html#multi-gpu)
-- Comprehensive documentation, PEP8 code-style checking, type checking and [unit tests](https://github.com/thu-ml/tianshou/actions)
+- Comprehensive documentation, PEP8 code-style checking, type checking and thorough [tests](https://github.com/thu-ml/tianshou/actions)

 In Chinese, Tianshou means divinely ordained and is derived to the gift of being born with.
 Tianshou is a reinforcement learning platform, and the RL algorithm does not learn from humans.
 So taking "Tianshou" means that there is no teacher to study with, but rather to learn by themselves through constant interaction with the environment.